ddattilio20/EECS368-Final-Project/README.md

 ReadMe
 ------------

 This is my 368 Final Project.
-The code is also accessible on my GitHub at:
+I created a Connect 4 game, hosted on Glitch and connected to this repo on Github.

 ### index.html